proski/MacOutlookArchive/README.md

 Keyboard -> Shortcuts.
 Select "Services" in the left column, find the service under "General", set shortcut to the desired value.

 That should be sufficient to make the script work.

+## Troubleshooting

-If it doesn't, check the Outlook -> Services menu in Microsoft Outlook and run the service from there.
-Once run from the menu, it starts running with the hotkey.
+When Outlook starts, it may ignore the hotkey.
+To work around that bug, check the Outlook -> Services menu in Microsoft Outlook, but don't run anything from it.
+Just make sure the "Mac Outlook Archive" service is there and associated with the correct hotkey.

+Once you see the key in the menu, just close the menu by selecting the main Outlook window with the mouse.
+The hotkey should start working.

 ## Deinstallation